-The display controls the drive system with four operating elements and shows the journey data.
+The display has two buttons to display the main drive system functions and the journey data.
 The rider can switch off the drive system by removing the display.

 The pedelec's battery powers the display if the display is inserted in the mount, a sufficiently charged battery is inserted into the pedelec and the drive system is switched on.